borysrybak/real-time-face-analytics/README.md

 ﻿# RealTimeFaceAnalytics

-This sample project is an example of **analysing faces in real-time**, by using **[Azure Cognitive Services](https://docs.microsoft.com/en-us/azure/cognitive-services/welcome)**, mostly by **[Face API](https://docs.microsoft.com/en-us/azure/cognitive-services/Face/Overview)** service.
+This sample project is an example of **analyzing faces in real-time**, by using **[Azure Cognitive Services](https://docs.microsoft.com/en-us/azure/cognitive-services/welcome)**, mostly by **[Face API](https://docs.microsoft.com/en-us/azure/cognitive-services/Face/Overview)** service.